ARV-NAV/AVVS/README.md

     Update the *absolute_path_to_venv* variable to use the absolute path for the virtual environment.

-        This path has _not_ been created yet, and it will be installed where the repository was cloned.
+        This path has not been created yet, and it will be installed where the repository was cloned.
 (E.g. git cloned to /test/AVVS; venv will be in /test/AVVS/venv)
         For Windows the path must be in Windows format (i.e. "C:\test\AVVS\venv" instead of "/c/test/AVVS/venv").

-3)
+3) Make sure virtualenv is installed

+    ```bash
+   $ pip install virtualenv
+    ```

+4)

     In your bash terminal.
-Navigate to the AVVS direcotry and run the venv.sh file
+Navigate to the AVVS directory and run the venv.sh file

     ```bash
    # Example command